OSGeo-jp/gdaldoc_ja/_sources/drivers/raster/jp2openjpeg.rst.txt

 Georeferencing information can come from different sources : internal (GeoJP2 or GMLJP2 boxes), worldfile .j2w/.wld sidecar files, or PAM (Persistent Auxiliary metadata) .aux.xml sidecar files.
-By default, information is fetched in following order (first listed is the most prioritary): PAM, GeoJP2, GMLJP2, WORLDFILE.
+By default, information is fetched in following order (first listed is the highest priority): PAM, GeoJP2, GMLJP2, WORLDFILE.

 Starting with GDAL 2.2, the allowed sources and their priority order can be changed with the :config:`GDAL_GEOREF_SOURCES` configuration option (or :oo:`GEOREF_SOURCES` open option) whose value is a comma-separated list of the following keywords : PAM, GEOJP2, GMLJP2, INTERNAL (shortcut for GEOJP2,GMLJP2), WORLDFILE, NONE.
-First mentioned sources are the most prioritary over the next ones.
+Earlier mentioned sources take priority over later ones.
 A non mentioned source will be ignored.

-For example setting it to "WORLDFILE,PAM,INTERNAL" will make a geotransformation matrix from a potential worldfile prioritary over PAM or internal JP2 boxes.
+For example setting it to "WORLDFILE,PAM,INTERNAL" will make a geotransformation matrix from a potential worldfile priority over PAM or internal JP2 boxes.
 Setting it to "PAM,WORLDFILE,GEOJP2" will use the mentioned sources and ignore GMLJP2 boxes.